dialchain/dial/specs/README.md

 A publication file is mutable, as it can be updated with validator signatures as they are provided.
 The actual version of the publication must be store under the ipns address of the declaration's identifier (public key identifying the declaration).

 # Contoller
-The controller of a declaration is the entity authorized to change the declaration.
+The [controller](./Controller.md) of a declaration is the entity authorized to change the declaration.
 A controller can be a simple verification method, a participant or an organization identifier.

-The controller block of a __Constrained Tokens__ provide the network with the possibility of constraining the exchange of that token.
-(1) the authenticated witness protocol requires the (new) controller of a token to provide an offchain proof of identification, while staying anonymous onchain, (2) time lock contracts will delay the time to change control of the enclosing token, (3) hash locked contracts will allow the designated participant to control the enclosing token if it presents the seed of the given hash, (4) combination thereof might also be applied to constrain token disposition.